afrisenti-semeval/afrisent-semeval-2023/README.md

 # Training and Evaluation Data

-We provide the training data for each sub-task separately.
+We provide the training and dev set for each task below.

 - For SubtaskA : Check [SubtaksA](README.md)